Tuesday's Elections Show Impeachment Might Not Boost GOP As Much As It Hoped

 Kentucky is a state Trump won by 30 points.
 So this should have been a layup for any generic Republican candidate.
 But Bevin is no generic Republican.
 He picked fights with all kinds of constituencies in the state.

 We've seen it time and again — take Kansas, for example — that when a governor governs ideologically, they wind up in political trouble.
 And the opposite is true, too.
 The three most popular governors in the country are Republicans in liberal states: Charlie Baker in Massachusetts, Larry Hogan in Maryland and Phil Scott in Vermont.
-That should be a lesson that especially the GOP pays attention to.
+That should be a lesson that the GOP pays attention to.

 5. Kentucky likely does not mean much for Mitch McConnell's and Trump's chances in the state in 2020

-Sure, Bevin was unpopular, and McConnell is unpopular in his home state, too.
+Sure, Bevin was unpopular, and Senate Majority Leader Mitch McConnell is unpopular in his home state, too.
 And, yes, Trump was not quite able to drag Bevin across the finish line Tuesday night.

 But that does not mean either Trump or McConnell is in trouble in Kentucky next year.
-Over the past decade, McConnell has often been among the least popular senators with his constituents in the country and yet has comfortably won reelection each time.
+Over the past decade, McConnell has often been among the least popular senators with his constituents and yet has comfortably won reelection each time.
 He and Bevin have different brands in the state, and a McConnell protégé won handily for attorney general.

 What's more, having Trump on the ballot will help McConnell.
-It's important to remember, that while turnout was up substantially from the last governor's race in 2015, it was still down about 35% from the presidential election.
+It's important to remember that while turnout was up substantially from the last governor's race in 2015, it was still down about 35% from the presidential election.
 Expect those numbers to shoot back up in 2020.

 6. Virginia is now officially a blue state

 My, how times change and can change quickly.
-The results Tuesday night in Virginia mean Democrats in the state now control the legislature and every statewide elective office — governor, lieutenant governor and attorney general.
+The results Tuesday night in Virginia mean Democrats in the state now control the legislature and every statewide elected office — governor, lieutenant governor and attorney general.

 Virginia has outpaced the rest of the country, is no longer a swing state and is moving to being reliably Democratic.
 And that shift came in a year when the top trio of elected Democrats in the state faced a variety of scandals that hobbled their ability to campaign for down-ballot candidates.